linkyard/setup-jira-instance/README.md

 Setup JIRA Instance
 ===================

 Automatically configure a new JIRA instance with database, license and mail.
+This is useful for fully automated deployments such as inside a Kubernetes cluster.

+To deploy jira itself please use the [great images by cptactionhank](https://hub.docker.com/r/cptactionhank/atlassian-jira/).

 Usage:
 `docker run -e <...> linkyard/setup-jira-instance`